saaamar/abtest-framework/webapp/PLAN.md

 - Plan cards (`.plan-card`, `.primary-plan-card`):
   - Similar to metric cards in results screen, with headers, rows, and footnote text.
   - Primary plan card may have a subtle accent border.
+ - Terminology consistency:
+   - In setup views and plan cards, label the input as "Alpha (significance level)".
+   - In results views and metric cards, label the computed statistic as "P value".

 Behavior for Screen 2: